chef-boneyard/chef-web-docs-2016/release_11-x_master/install_server_be.rst

 Back-end entries
 -----------------------------------------------------
 Nominate a back-end server as the bootstrap server.
-For that server, add the following to the |chef server rb| file:
+For that server, add the following to the |private chef rb| file:

 .. code-block:: ruby